TREBL -- A Relative Complete Temporal Event-B Logic. Part I: Theory: Introduction

 Section \ref{sec:fragment} is dedicated to the soundness of TREBL.
 First we introduce several types of variant terms that allow certain temporal formulae to be derived.
 We complement variants for convergence and divergence by variants for eventuality.
 We prove that there always exist refinements in which needed variant terms can be defined, which shows that the corresponding temporal formulae can be mechanically proven, provided that appropriate variants are defined.
 We proceed with derivation rules for TREBL and the proof of their soundness, which slightly generalises the work in \cite{hoang:icfem2011,ferrarotti:foiks2024} and adopts extensions from \cite{ferrarotti:abz2024}.

-In Section \ref{sec:complete} we show the relative completeness of the set of derivation rules, which generalises the main result of \cite{ferrarotti:foiks2024} and at the same time gets rid of the restriction that traces must be tail-homogeneous.
+In Section \ref{sec:complete} we show the relative completeness of the set of derivation rules, which generalises the main result of \cite{ferrarotti:foiks2024} and at the same time removes the restriction that traces must be tail-homogeneous.
 We illustrate the theory for selected application examples.

 Section \ref{sec:discussion} provides a brief discussion of previous and related work, before we conclude with a summary and valuation of the main results.